The-AI-Alliance/microsite-template/README-template.md

 1. Create your repo from the [this template repo](https://github.com/The-AI-Alliance/microsite-template).
 1. Convert placeholder _variables_ to the correct values, using the [`finish-microsite.sh`](https://github.com/The-AI-Alliance/microsite-template/blob/main/finish-microsite.sh) script.
+1. Modify the "header buttons" in `docs/includes/header_buttons_custom.html`to be what you want to appear at the top of each page.
+See the [OTDI](https://the-ai-alliance.github.io/open-trusted-data-initiative/) site for an example customization.
+Or if you don't want any buttons, delete the contents of that file (but don't delete the file...).
-1. Add your initial content for the repo.
+1. Add your initial custom content for the pages in the repo.
+1. Add custom content to the `README.md` in the repo.
 1. Merge changes to the `latest` branch.
-1. Push all updates upstream, `git push --all`.
+1. Push all updates upstream on the `main` and `latest` branches: `git push --all`.
 1. On the repo's home page in GitHub, click the "gear" next to "About" (upper right-hand side).
 In the _Edit repository details_ that pops up, check the box to _Use your GitHub Pages website_ and enter appropriate _Topics_.
 1. Add the website to the Alliance GitHub organization [landing page](https://github.com/The-AI-Alliance/) and the Alliance GitHub Pages [website](https://the-ai-alliance.github.io/#the-ai-alliance-projects).
-1. When finished, delete this file!
+1. When finished, delete this file, `README-template.md`, from both branches!

 > [!NOTE]
 > We are planning to automate as many of the manual steps as we can.